 Javelina can be a problem in and around any home.

 1) They compete with most native animals for food and due to their high rate of consumption, can severely restrict supplies.

-2) They will eat most animal young like turtles or ground dwelling birds and even puppies or kittens.
+2) They will eat most animal young like turtles, ground dwelling birds and even puppies or kittens.

 3) They will readily forage on poultry and small cattle like lambs or goats.

 4) When natural food isn’t available, Javelina will forage on local gardens or crops.
 Their impact can be fast and extreme resulting in tremendous losses to any farmers harvest.